copilot-emacs/copilot.el/readme.md

 #### copilot-disable-predicates
 A list of predicate functions with no argument to disable Copilot in `copilot-mode`.
 Copilot will be disabled if any predicate returns `t`.

+#### copilot-clear-overlay-ignore-commands
+A list of commands that will not clear the overlay.

 ## Known Issues

 ### Wrong Position of Other Completion Popups